2anki/docs.2anki.net/src/content/docs/troubleshooting/contact.md

 description: How to reach the 2anki developer
 ---

-Preferably you should use [GitHub](https://github.com/2anki/2anki.net) to report your [issues](https://github.com/2anki/2anki.net/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+The easiest way to reach Alexander is to send an email to [alexander@alemayhu.com](mailto:alexander@alemayhu.com)

+**Your thoughts matter!** Place share your constructive feedback with me.

+## Reporting issues

-If you are not comfortable writing in public, you can always send an email to [alexander@alemayhu.com](mailto:alexander@alemayhu.com).
+The preferred place to report issues is on [GitHub](https://github.com/2anki/2anki.net/issues).
+Please use the template provided to fill out and provide an example when possible. https://github.com/2anki/2anki.net/issues.
+If you are not comfortable in a public setting, you can always email me privately (use template from [**Bug report**](https://www.notion.so/Bug-report-ad4a9454983c48828c37cd7bdee525fb?pvs=21)).